aryamoitra/lexicongreve/README.md

 # LexiCongreve
-The LexiCongreve Project features a demonstration of data visualisation based on William Congreve's comedies.
+LexiCongreve features a demonstration of data visualisation based on William Congreve's comedies.
 The computationally analysed data is visualised in three ways:

 - **Gender-Based Token Ratio:** The ratio of tokens (which refer to words in this context) spoken by women to the ones spoken by men and vice versa are presented using bar graphs.